Guy Philippe: 2000s: Coup d'etat and political beginnings

-2010s
+2010s: Drug smuggling and legal trouble

 Shortly after dawn on 16 July 2007, five helicopters, two planes and more than a dozen heavily armed DEA and Haitian anti-drug agents surrounded Philippe's home in the hills above Les Cayes, on Haiti's remote southern peninsula, to seize evidence of drug trafficking.
 Philippe was suspected of ties to illegal drug trafficking in Haiti.
 Philippe's supporters said the allegations against him were politically motivated, noting he had recently threatened to identify powerful Haitians who provided financial support for the 2004 coup d'état.

-Nevertheless, Philippe was indicted in the United States on charges of conspiracy to import cocaine and money laundering.
-Following his indictment, Philippe isolated himself in his hometown of Pestel protected by his paramilitaries.
+Philippe was indicted in the United States on charges of conspiracy to import cocaine and money laundering.
+Following his indictment, Philippe isolated himself in his hometown of Pestel, protected by his paramilitaries.

-In 2015, Philippe began his campaign for Senator in the Haitian parliament as a member of the National Consortium of Haitian Political Parties (CNPPH).
-However, his paramilitary units continued a guerrilla war to "create havoc and overthrow the provisional president, Jocelerme Privert."
-In the final election Philippe won the seat for Grand'Anse department, and was due to be sworn in on January ninth.
+In 2015, Philippe began his campaign for Senator in the Haitian parliament, as a member of the National Consortium of Haitian Political Parties (CNPPH).
+His paramilitary units continued a guerrilla war to "create havoc and overthrow the provisional president, Jocelerme Privert."
+In the final election, Philippe won the seat for Grand'Anse department, and was due to be sworn in on 9 January.

 On the afternoon of 5 January 2017, Guy Philippe was arrested on these charges as he walked out of a popular radio show.
 He was extradited to the US on the same day as his arrest.
-His arrest was not without controversy as the freshly elected senator had not yet received the immunity from legal charges or arrest that is provided under Haitian law to protect serving lawmakers, also there were questions about the legality of the extradition.
+His arrest was not without controversy as the newly-elected senator had not yet been sworn in, and thus had not received the immunity from legal charges or arrest that is provided under Haitian law to protect serving lawmakers.
+There were questions about the legality of the extradition.

-On 21 June 2017, Philippe was given a nine-year sentence by the United States federal government (USFG) for taking bribes from drug smugglers.
+On 21 June 2017, after pleading guilty to money laundering, Philippe was given a nine-year sentence by the United States federal government (USFG) for taking bribes from drug smugglers.

+2020s

+After serving his sentence, he was promptly deported back to Haiti in November 2023, and quickly re-launched his political career, vowing to fix the gang war in Haiti.

+By March 2024, with the pending resignation of Ariel Henry, he was considered to be a powerful player, potentially able to negotiate with Jimmy Chérizier.
+By early March, he declared himself a candidate for president.
+In August 2024, Guy Philippe announced the formation of a new political party the Revolutionary Force of National Accord (FREN) of which he is the national coordinator.
+The announcement was made at a press conference by Nader Joiséus, former minister of public works and deputy national coordinator of the new party.